1. 53795.394609

 The quarantine model, recently proposed by Pereboom and Caruso, is one of the most influential models developed to date in the context of criminal justice.
 The quarantine model challenges the very idea of criminal punishment and asserts that nobody deserves punishment on a fundamental level.
 Instead, in order to deal with offenders, it proposes a series of incapacitation measures based on public safety concerns.
 In this article, we examine several objections to the quarantine model that demonstrate how, in our view, it can be improved.
 These mainly pertain to (2.1) the difficulty of reliably identifying dangerous individuals and consequently the need to base confinement decisions on probability, and (2.2) the potential for the quarantine model not to properly deter certain crimes.
 Three additional objections are raised with respect to (3.1) the rights that are potentially suppressed in the quarantine model; (3.2) the role of “genetic justice”; and (3.3) the difficulty it faces accommodating reasons-responsiveness.
 Whereas these objections do not constitute knock-down arguments against the quarantine model, they highlight issues that invite closer scrutiny, at least if it is to be considered as a credible framework for the development of viable policies in criminal justice.

-Found 3 days, 17 hours ago on Mirko Farina's site
+Found 1 week, 3 days ago on Mirko Farina's site

 While effective altruists (EAs) spend a lot of time researching which ways to do good are the most effective, historically many have assumed, with relatively little argument, that the benchmark for membership in the movement is a commitment to donate 10% of your earnings.
 This points to an asymmetry between the two halves of effective altruism: EAs tend to have relatively restricted standards for effectiveness (where to give), but they have much looser standards for altruism (how much to give).
 I investigate explanations for this asymmetry.
 While some possible justifications may work (pending empirical support), others look flimsier.
 I conclude that this means EA likely is, or anyway ought to be, more demanding than some of its proponents currently claim.

-Found 3 days, 23 hours ago on Amy Berg's site
+Found 1 week, 3 days ago on Amy Berg's site

 In my view, Stephen Sondheim’s Sweeney Todd is one of the very best works of modern musical theater.
 When I learn that it will be performed nearby, I begin to look into buying tickets.
 That is not to say that I always end up going: in many cases, the tickets are too expensive; in others, I learn something disappointing about the casting choice or announced changes to the book or the songs; in others, I have other plans that make it impossible to attend.
 However, whether or not I end up attending, my immediate response to learning that Sweeney Todd is being staged is to be moved to try to attend.
 By contrast, I do not think very highly of Lerner and Loewe’s Camelot.
 If I were to learn that Camelot was being staged near me, I would not bother to check ticket prices.
 I doubt I would see it even if it were free, unless there were some independent consideration moving me to do so, such as a desire to accompany a friend.
 It seems natural to explain the difference in my motivations in these two cases by pointing to the difference in my judgements of the merits of the two musicals.
 My high opinion of Sweeney Todd explains my motivation to see it again; my low opinion of Camelot explains my lack of motivation to revisit it.

-Found 5 days, 15 hours ago on PhilPapers
+Found 1 week, 5 days ago on PhilPapers

 I’ve been thinking a bit about the relationship between dignity and value.
 Here are four plausible principles: If x has dignity, then x has great non-instrumental value.
 If x has dignity, then x has great non-instrumental value because it has dignity. …

-Found 5 days, 21 hours ago on Alexander Pruss's Blog
+Found 1 week, 5 days ago on Alexander Pruss's Blog

 The development of reasoning skills is often regarded as a central goal of ethics and philosophy classes in school education.
 In light of recent studies from the field of moral psychology, however, it could be objected that the promotion of such skills might fail to meet another important objective, namely the moral education of students.
 In this paper, I will argue against such pessimism by suggesting that the fostering of reasoning skills can still contribute to the aims of moral education.
 To do so, I will engage with the concept of moral education, point out different ways in which reasoning skills play an essential role in it, and support these considerations by appealing to further empirical studies.
 My conclusion will be that the promotion of ethical reasoning skills fulfils two important aims of moral education: First, it enables students to critically reflect on their ethical beliefs.
 Second, it allows them to explore ethical questions in a joint conversation with others.
 Lastly, I will refer to education in the field of sustainable development in order to exemplify the importance of these abilities.